pingbird/flutter-recipes/docs/architecture/efficient-painter.md

 }
 ```

-And finally, we have the same performance as our first example but without degrading over time.
+Finally, we have the same performance as our first example but without degrading over time.